Causes and risk factors of pancreatic cancer

 Infections

-Studies have shown there may be a link between pancreatic cancer and an infection of the liver, called hepatitis B. Other research suggests there may be a link to tooth or gum disease.
-Researchers think a type of bacteria causes this.
+Studies have shown there may be a link between pancreatic cancer and an infection of the liver called hepatitis B. Other research suggests there may be a link between pancreatic cancer and the bacteria found in tooth or gum disease.

 Helicobacter pylori (H. pylori) is a common stomach infection that causes the stomach lining to become inflamed.
 There may be a link between H. pylori and a higher risk of pancreatic cancer, particularly in men.
 But the risk of stomach cancer is higher than the risk of pancreatic cancer.